- Environmental Section

 - Training & Certification

 During the rapid expansion of the Interstate Highway System and other roadways in the 20th century, communities began to recognize that highway traffic noise and construction noise had become important environmental impacts.
 In the 1972 Federal-aid Highway Act, Congress required FHWA to develop a noise standard for new Federal-aid highway projects.
 While providing national criteria and requirements for all highway agencies, the FHWA Noise Standard gives highway agencies flexibility that reflects state-specific attitudes and objectives in approaching the problem of highway traffic and construction noise.
-This policy contains the NDOR’s policy on how highway traffic noise impacts are defined, noise abatement is evaluated, noise abatement decisions are made, and how noise impacts/abatement are decided for highway projects.
+This policy contains the NDOT’s policy on how highway traffic noise impacts are defined, noise abatement is evaluated, noise abatement decisions are made, and how noise impacts/abatement are decided for highway projects.

 The Noise & Air Section is responsible for: